AliyunOpenAPI/php-aliyun-open-api-batch-compute/README.md

-The BatchCompute SDK for Aliyun OpenAPI
+The Batch Compute SDK for Aliyun OpenAPI
 =======================================

 [![Latest Version on Packagist][ico-version]][link-packagist]